 I knew more about my Mum’s family than my Dad’s, so that was where I started the family research in January 2011.
 Another Fuller family researcher and author was Alistair Duncan, who married Virginia Fuller, a granddaughter of Sir Benjamin Fuller, the a daughter of A. Ben Fuller and Josephine Seaton.
 Alistair wrote and published a book called Actors Blood on the golden age of Fuller’s Theatres.
 Thus, there was a whole section of the Fuller family history already completed.

-However, I could see that Alistair hadn’t really touched the English part of the Fuller ancestry, and I decided that this was where I was most interested.
-I wanted to see how far back I could actually go with the Fullers, where they lived and what they did.
+However, I could see that Alistair hadn’t really touched the English part of the Fuller ancestry and I decided that this was where I was most interested.
+I wanted to see how far back I could actually go with the Fullers to find out where they lived and what they did.
 This chapter will help our family answer these questions and give an insight into the Fullers and their extended families living in London.
 It will also show how much we owe to our “Silvery Tenor”, John Fuller Snr., for taking a risk, joining a troupe of actors and singers and following his heart to travel to the far side of the world to live his dream.
-It was a lucky day for all of us, when John Fuller left his family in England in 1889 and boarded a vessel bound for Melbourne with the London Pavilion Company.
+It was a lucky day for all of us, when John Fuller Snr. left his family in England in 1889 and boarded a vessel bound for Melbourne with the London Pavilion Company.